FAQs About the Paramedic Program

 Q: Is there any other pertinent information I need to know?

-Background checks are required of every student.
-This will check for felonies and misdemeanor convictions.
+Background checks and drug screens are required of every student.
+The background check will check for felonies and misdemeanor convictions.
+The drug screen is a 7 panel screen checking for numerous drugs such as marijuana and cocaine but not exclusive for those.
 If this may cause a problem please check with the EMS program coordinator prior to applying for the course.